 The history of harem pants continues in 1900.

 In 1911 in Paris, the couturier Paul Poiret presented a variation of harem pants , in his quest to modernize Western women’s fashion.
-This collection that he presented at that time also included the “jupe-culotte or zip – kilot in Greek”.
+This series that he presented at the time also included the “jupe-culotte”

 Alternative names for harem pants / skirts and jupe-culotte were jupe-sultan (sultan skirt) and jupe-pantalon (trouser-skirt).
 These designs were considered controversial as Western women usually did not wear pants.